FAQ Page

 Customization of the grid column layout Y Y

-Set the radio's clock every time ICOM 7300 Memory Manager starts Y Y
+Set the radio's clock every time KB3HHA Memory Manager starts Y Y

 Detailed user's manual included Y Y